Jun-depo/capstone-kube-app-deployment/README.md

 1. Build an Machine Learning flask app.

-I have built hyothyroid classification app previously with flask.
+* I have built hyothyroid classification app previously with flask [link](https://github.com/Jun-depo/hypothyroid_flaskapp).
 The app is slightly modified for this project.

 2. Build docker image version 1 for this app and deposit at docker hub.